AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/secure_connection.md

 ## Configuration

 :::info
-Follow this guide step-by-step, try to understand every step explained in this guide.
+Follow this guide step-by-step.
+We recommend that you try to understand every step explained in this guide.
 :::

 :::caution